-A couple of years ago my wife bought me a wildlife camera as a birthday present, which I’ve been using to film wildlife in our back garden, particularly the foxes; and which we take with us when on holiday.
+A couple of years ago my wife bought me a wildlife camera as a birthday present, which I’ve been using to film wildlife in our back garden, particularly the foxes.
+We also take it with us when on holiday.

-I didn’t bother using the mounting arm with the first camera because it needs to be permanently fixed in one location to a vertical surface such as a wall, or fence, and as I’m moving the camera around all the time to different locations around the garden it seemed pointless.
+I didn’t bother using the mounting arm with the first camera because it needs to be permanently fixed in one location to a vertical surface, such as a wall or fence.
+As I move the camera around all the time to different locations around the garden, it seemed pointless.
 Therefore, I just put the first mounting arm somewhere safe in my workshop (yet to be found)!